Sebane1/Atomos/README.md

 ### Setup Instructions

-To access NSFW mods and your personal collections on XIV Mod Archive, you'll need to provide your authentication cookie.
+To access NSFW mods on XIV Mod Archive, you'll need to provide your authentication cookie.

 #### Security Note
 **Your cookie is only used for authenticated requests to XMA and is stored locally on your machine.**